Last Updated on May 17, 2022 by Thalia

 Theming your days!

-Here’s the exact process I use to organise my weekly schedule, allowing me to have a more productive week and stay consistent.
+Here’s the exact process I use to organise my weekly schedule, allowing me to plan a more productive week and stay consistent.

 I know I’ve been talking about my unproductive rut a lot lately.